-As a Micro Gardener, I’m always looking for compact solutions for my garden.
+Looking for a DIY Pallet Planter project?
+I’m always creating compact solutions for my garden.
 If you have limited time, money, space or skills you may find this easy, low-cost pallet project a simple way to make your garden functional and beautiful.

 This pallet planter is easy enough for any of us girls to revamp too.